-According to the World Health Organization “In humans, CBD exhibits no effects indicative of any abuse or dependence potential….
+According to the World Health Organization, “In humans, CBD exhibits no effects indicative of any abuse or dependence potential….
 To date, there is no evidence of public health-related problems associated with the use of pure CBD.”

 Typically, CBD is sold in oil form, but a wide variety of products have emerged to capitalize on CBD’s popularity.
 Aside from oil, CBD is often sold as an extract, vapor, a capsule, and is even infused in food and drinks.

-Interested in learning more about CBD?
+Are you interested in learning more about CBD?
 Keep reading for a shortlist of seven fascinating facts about this unique compound.

 CBD and Mental Health: A Powerful Connection

 The endocannabinoid system helps maintain routine bodily elements, like appetite, sensation, and sleep.
 Cannabinoids made by the body help trigger serotonin levels, which stimulate differences in the body’s responses to stress and general mood.